(idarucizumab) injection, for intravenous use

 Risks Of Serious Adverse Reactions In Patients With Hereditary Fructose Intolerance Due To Sorbitol Excipient

 In patients with the condition of hereditary fructose intolerance who have received parenteral administration of sorbitol, serious adverse reactions, including fatal reactions, have been reported.
 Reactions have included hypoglycemia, hypophosphatemia, metabolic acidosis, increase in uric acid, acute liver failure with breakdown of excretory and synthetic function.

 The recommended dose of PRAXBIND contains 4 g sorbitol as an excipient.
 When prescribing PRAXBIND to patients with hereditary fructose intolerance consider the combined daily metabolic load of sorbitol/fructose from all sources, including PRAXBIND and other drugs containing sorbitol.
 The minimum amount of sorbitol at which serious adverse reactions may occur in these patients is not known.

 No carcinogenicity or genotoxicity studies have been conducted with idarucizumab.
 No animal studies have been performed to evaluate the potential effects of idarucizumab on fertility in males or females or on reproduction and development.

 Use In Specific Populations

-There are no adequate and well-controlled studies of PRAXBIND in pregnant women to inform on associated risks.
+There are no available data on PRAXBIND use in pregnant women to inform a drug-associated risk of major birth defects and miscarriage.
 Animal reproductive and development studies have not been conducted with idarucizumab.
 It is also not known whether PRAXBIND can cause fetal harm when administered to a pregnant woman or can affect reproduction capacity.
 PRAXBIND should be given to a pregnant woman only if clearly needed.